tvdboom/ATOM/README.md

 		- 'SGD' for Stochastic Gradient Descent [classifier](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html)/[regressor](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.html)
 		- 'MLP' for Multilayer Perceptron [classifier](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html)/[regressor](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html#sklearn.neural_network.MLPRegressor)
 	+ **metric: string or callable**
 	Metric on which the pipeline fits the models.
-Choose from any of the metrics described [here](https://github.com/tvdboom/ATOM#Metrics) or use a score (or loss) function with signature `metric(y, y_pred, **kwargs)`.
+Choose from any of the metrics described [here](#Metrics) or use a score (or loss) function with signature `metric(y, y_pred, **kwargs)`.
 	+ **greater_is_better: bool, optional (default=True)**
 	Wether the metric is a score function or a loss function, i.e. if True, a higher score is better and if False, lower is better.
 Will be ignored if the metric is one of the pre-defined (string) metrics.
 	+ **needs_proba: bool, optional (default=False)**
 	Whether the metric function requires predict_proba to get probability estimates out of a classifier.
 Will be ignored if the metric is one of the pre-defined (string) metrics.
 	+ **successive_halving: bool, optional (default=False)**
 	Fit the pipeline using a successive halving approach, that is, fitting the model on 1/N of the data, where N stands for the number of models still in the pipeline.
 After this, the best half of the models are selected for the next iteration.
 This process is repeated until only one model is left.
-Since models perform quite differently depending on the size of the training set, we recommend to use this feature when fitting similar models (e.g: only using tree-based models).
+Since models perform quite differently depending on the size of the training set, we recommend to use this feature when fitting similar models (e.g. only using tree-based models).
 	+ **skip_iter: int, optional (default=0)**
 	Skip n last iterations of the successive halving.
 	+ **max_iter: int, optional (default=15)**